Human Sacrifice (album): Recording history

 Human Sacrifice is said to be one of the more extreme Christian metal albums that was available in the 1980s, and it has become somewhat a legend in the Christian circles.
 In the Summer 2006 issue of Revolver magazine's The Revolver Record Collection section, guest writer Doug Van Pelt provided a list of ten recommended Christian metal albums in which Human Sacrifice was mentioned, stating that "In daring to be sonically scary, Human Sacrifice bumped up the credibility of Christian metal several notches."
 In 2010, HM magazine ranked Human Sacrifice No. 10 on its Top 100 Christian Rock Albums of All Time list stating that "nothing has really come out before or since this album hit the scene.
 Awesome riffs played at breakneck speed, but just gnarly, groove-heavy riffs on their own.
 Tunes like "White Throne" and the title track are without question high-water marks of the Christian metal scene.
 Has only one blemish (probably the worst audio engineering glitch of all time) – a bad vocal edit, which comes in at 2:02 during the song "Burn".
-On August 2010 issue of Heaven's Metal fanzine, the album ranked No. 1 on the Top 100 Christian metal albums of all time list because it "is just amazing.
+In August 2010 issue of Heaven's Metal fanzine, the album ranked No. 1 on the Top 100 Christian metal albums of all-time list because it "is just amazing.
 It tilted the Christian metal world on its ear.
 Imagine Slayer with Jesus-first lyrics.
 The band was so tight and rooted in blues, but played at 100 mph.
 The vocalist is now an avowed 'Satanic atheist,' so there is a lot of drama post the breakup of the band.
 The song 'White Throne' will just knock you off your seat.
 Great building song with dramatic payoff in each chorus."